Caroline Islands: Description

+Islands of the Carolines

+Some of the individual islands which make up the Carolines include - Yap, Truk (Chuuk), Pohnpei, Kosrae, Palau, Satawal, Kapingamarangi, Nukuoro, Fairchuk, Namonuito, Hall Island, Nomoi Islands, Weno, Rumung, Maap, Kanifay, Ngulu, Nett, Pingelap, and Lelu.

 People and culture

 The indigenous inhabitants speak a variety of languages, including: the Micronesian languages of Pohnpeian, Chuukese, Carolinian, and Kosraean; the Western Malayo-Polynesian languages of Palauan and Chamorro; and the unclassified language Yapese (possibly one of the Admiralty Islands languages).
 There are also a significant number of inhabitants who belong to non-indigenous ethnic groups and speak other languages, including Filipinos and Japanese.
-The lingua franca used for trade and commerce among islanders who do not speak each other's languages is English.
+The lingua franca used for trade and commerce among islanders who do not speak the same language is English.

-The indigenous people of these islands live mainly on horticultural products, fish, many different varieties of bananas, and taro (either the "swamp" or the "purple" kind).
+The indigenous people of these islands live mainly on horticultural products, fish, many different varieties of bananas, and taro (either the "swamp" or the "purple" variety).
 On some islands, housing is still built using local materials such as coconut-palm thatch.
 As a result of missionary work over the centuries, Christianity is the religion most commonly practiced in this region of Micronesia.
-Nevertheless, many of the indigenous people adhere to the traditional belief in a supreme being called "Yalafar" and an evil spirit called "Can."
+Many of the indigenous people adhere to the traditional belief in a supreme being called "Yalafar" and an evil spirit called "Can."
 For the most part, however, they do not engage in traditional religious rites.

 The inhabitants of Yap are noted for possessing an unusual currency.
-Besides the ordinary shell money, there is a sort of stone coinage, consisting of huge calcite or limestone discs or wheels from 6 inches to 12 feet. in diameter, and weighing up to nearly 5 tons.
+Besides the ordinary shell money, there is a sort of stone coinage, consisting of huge calcite or limestone discs or wheels from 6 inches to 12 feet in diameter, and weighing up to nearly 5 tons.
 These are all quarried in the Pelew Islands, 200 miles to the south, and must have been brought by native vessels or on rafts; later they were transferred on European vessels.
 The stones, which are rather tokens than money, do not circulate, but are piled up round about the chief's treasure-house, and appear to be regarded as public property.
 Some may not have been seen for some years, but the transfer of wealth is facilitated by a common understanding that a stone has a new owner.

-The Micronesian navigator Mau Piailug (1932-2010) was originally from the Carolinian island of Satawal.
+The Micronesian navigator Mau Piailug (1932–2010) was originally from the Carolinian island of Satawal.
 He learned the traditional navigation techniques of the Weriyeng school, which had been preserved after other traditional techniques had been forgotten (due partly to the remoteness of the Carolinian Islands).
 In the 1970s, Mau shared his knowledge with members of the Polynesian Voyaging Society.
 This led to a revival of the practices of traditional Polynesian navigation techniques, and provided anthropologists with a greater understanding of the history of the Polynesian and Micronesian peoples.

 In 1985, a study was published that examined the origin of the sidereal compass used in the Caroline Islands.